 The same holds true for natural gas.
 In some cases, natural gas is a component of manufacturing costs in such industries as fertilizers and food processing.
 In the power industry, the price of natural gas impacts the cost of generating electricity.
 And for midstream processors, natural gas is the main component for the extraction of valuable natural gas liquids (NGLs).

 E&P companies that produce natural gas can also see the future market prices for their production.

 Keeping in mind that futures contracts are legally binding obligations to buy or sell a commodity, they guarantee a market for producers and a source of supply for consumers.
 They also guarantee a set or “fixed” price, thereby reducing price risk as well.

-In lesson 4, we learnt about the spot market (it is also called physical market, or the cash market), as the market where the actual physical commodity is traded.
+In lesson 4, we learned about the spot market (it is also called the physical market, or the cash market), as the market where the actual physical commodity is traded.
 Local spot market price is determined by the local supply and local demand and it can become very volatile because local supply has to be planned by the producers in advance and producers don’t know the exact demand ahead of time.
-The difference between financial and physical markets prices is called basis.
+The difference between financial and physical market prices is called basis.